appvia/KubernetesHelloWorld/README.md

   sudo mv ./kind /usr/local/bin/kind
   ```

-* on a mac, alternatively it can be installed easily using the `brew` command again, with:
+* on a Mac, alternatively it can be installed easily using the `brew` command again, with:

   ```bash
   brew install kind
   ```

-* On windows either use curl if you have it available:
+* On Windows either use curl if you have it available:

   ```bash
   curl.exe -Lo kind-windows-amd64.exe https://kind.sigs.k8s.io/dl/v0.8.1/kind-windows-amd64